Immunotherapy for Lung Cancer

 Though lung cancer has a poor prognosis (expected health outcome), immunotherapy may help patients live longer.

-For example, 79% of advanced NSCLC patients were still alive two years after stopping a two-year immunotherapy treatment plan in a 2023 Jama Oncology study.
-The two-year survival rate increased to 81% in NSCLC patients who received immunotherapy longer than 2 years.
+For example, 79% of advanced NSCLC patients were still alive 2 years after stopping a 2-year immunotherapy treatment plan in a 2023 JAMA Oncology study.
+The 2-year survival rate increased to 81% in NSCLC patients who received immunotherapy for longer than 2 years.

-Talk to your health care team to learn if immunotherapy can help improve your lung cancer prognosis.
+Talk to your health care team to learn if immunotherapy may help improve your lung cancer prognosis.

 Fortunately, the costs of immunotherapy for lung cancer and other expenses may be covered by your insurance.